yenamnl/Bin-It-To-Win-It/README.md

 >**4.
 Calculate Recycling Discount**
 >**5.
 Display Summary**
 >**6.
 Logout** <br>
->Choose the desired option and follow the prompts.
+>Choose the desired option (use the number equivalent with each option).

 >***4.
 Viewing Collection Days*** <br>
 >**Choose an option: `1`** (Show Collection Days)<br>